burcueke/burcueke.github.io/README.md

 ### Presentations

-- "Gravity with Multiple Depenencies", Women in Statistics and Data Science, *upcoming in November 2025* (with Loris Rubini)
 - "Co-opetition in Online Seller Networks: Evidence from Etsy”, Joint Statistical Meetings, August 2025 (with Ermira Zifla)
 - "Co-opetition in Online Seller Networks: Evidence from Etsy”, Symposium on Statistical Challenges in Electronic Commerce Research, June 2025 (presenter